 Busan is Korea’s second largest city and right on the water.
 You can check out the cool coastal city by seeing one of it’s many temples, the most popular being Haedong Yungungsa temple right on the water.

 Northeast of Seoul and a bit more difficult to get around in is the gorgeous mountainous area of Pocheon.
 Here you can visit a beautiful rock quarry, an amusement park, and even a penis restaurant.
-You heard that right, a penis restaurant!
+You heard that right, a phallic restaurant!

 Jeonju is famous for their bibimbap and makgeolli.
 Both are insanely delicious.
 Frankly, all the food in this city and nearby is pretty delicious!
 Trust us and stay in a hanok (traditional Korean home) while visiting.
 During spring Jeonju has an annual International Film Festival held here.

 If you want to see the country’s cultural side then you should definitely add Jeonju to your list of what to do in Korea Check out our post for a guide on all there is to do in Jeonju.